AIDASLab/Awesome-LLM-Values-and-Pluralistic-Alignment/README.md

 </details>
 <br/>

 <a id="5-other-related-works"></a>
 ## 5️⃣ Other Related Works

+> Related studies that extend value alignment to adjacent domains such as embodied and human-robot systems.

 | Paper | Year | Venue | Domain |
 | :-- | :-: | :-: | :-: |